Climate of Florida: Extremes

 The heaviest rainfall to occur in 24 hours was measured in Yankeetown during Hurricane Easy (1950), 45.20 in.
 This is also the highest known point storm total maximum related to any tropical cyclone which has impacted Florida, and by itself would be the highest known rainfall total for any month from any location within Florida.
 This rainfall amount remained the national 24-hour rainfall record until Tropical Storm Claudette (1979).
 Heavy rainfall events have fallen due to stalled fronts near the state as well, and occur during the March through May and October through November timeframe.

 The wettest month recorded at a Florida climate station was during May 1891 when Gainesville, Florida received 30.90 in.
 The wettest year on record for a Florida climate station was during 1879 when 127.24 in fell at Pensacola, Florida.
 The driest year for a climate station statewide was during 1974 when only 19.99 in fell at Key West.

 One of the worst years for wildfires was in 1998, at the end of an El Nino cycle.
 480 wildfires consumed 500000 acre statewide.
 In 2010, the National Weather Service issued more fire alerts in Florida than anywhere else in the nation.

 A statewide drought began in November 2005, one month after Hurricane Wilma's passage through the state, and persisted until 2009.
 The previous significant drought occurred in 2000, which was the state's driest year on record.

+In July 2023, ocean temperatures in Florida reached up to 101.1 °F (38.4 °C) at a NOAA (National Oceanic and Atmospheric Administration) monitored station in Manatee Bay Florida.
+One of the highest sea surface temperatures ever measured in the region.